Kentucky Governor Highlights National Issues In Campaign

 Bevin emerged from the May GOP primary needing to shore up his base after barely surpassing 50% of the vote.
 An opponent, Republican state Rep. Robert Goforth, was backed by nearly 40% of primary voters.

 T.J.
 Litafik, a Republican political consultant who managed Goforth's campaign, said recently that if Kentuckians base their votes on state issues, Beshear wins.
-If national issues prevail, he said, so will Bevin.
+If national issues prevail, he said, Bevin will.

 "The national political environment is giving Bevin cover with the electorate that he has not earned based upon his performance as governor," Litafik said.
 "It's going to come down to whether people vote for an unpopular governor because they don't care for his opponent's political party."